 Notice the configuration necessary for disqus comments (just setting the disqusShortname); the twitter, github, stack overflow and linkedin handlers (for the site sidebar); the site description and enabling Google Analytics reporting.

-Syntax highlighting is enabled by default and it uses the nice rainbow js library.
-All you need to do is to let rainbow.js the language of the highlighted code, using something like ```go when writing the code in markdown.
+Syntax highlighting is enabled by default and uses the Rainbow highlighting library.
+All you need to do is add a language identifier to a code block.